king-11/gossip-glomers/totally-available/README.md

 - **requestChannel**: Buffered channel to queue write operations for asynchronous replication

 ### Transaction Processing (`Transaction` method)
+1. **Read Lock Acquisition**: Collects all the read only keys, sorts them and acquires read locks in order.
 1. **Write Lock Acquisition**: Collects all keys that will be written in the transaction, sorts them (to prevent deadlocks), and acquires write locks in order
 2. **Operation Execution**: Processes each operation sequentially:
    - **Write operations**: Updates the key-value store and queues the write for replication